amagno-io/AmagnoVirtualPrinter/README.md

 ### From MSI

-If you want to use the official installer, you can download it [here](https://link).
+If you want to use the official installer, you can download it [here](https://amagno.de) or use the latest release in GitHub.
 Make sure to run the installer with extended rights.
 After installation, you may need to [configure](#configure) the _AmagnoVirtualPrinter_.
 After installation, a new printer with the name set in _Defaults.cs_ can be located under _Printer & Scanner_ in the Microsoft® Windows settings.

 ### From Source